 We believe this policy should be considered alongside all our other policies and particularly those relating to behaviour and equal opportunities.
-At the same time we believe it should be recognised that special educational needs has application to all aspects of daily nursery life.
+At the same time, we believe it should be recognised that special educational needs and disability has application to all aspects of daily nursery life.

-We have regard to the 2002 Code of Practice on the identification and assessment of special educational needs and to the relevant sections of the 1993, 1988 and 1981 Education Acts, as well as the Disability Discrimination Act 1995 which was extended to cover education by the Special Educational Needs & Disability Act 2001.
+We have regard to the 2015 Code of Practice 0-25, on the identification and assessment of special educational needs and to the relevant sections of the 1993, 1988 and 1981 Education Acts, as well as the Equality Act 2010 and the 2015 Code of Practice 0-25.

 A child has a learning difficulty if he or she:

 - Has a significantly greater difficulty in learning than the majority of children of the same age.